 NATIONAL CANDY CANE DAY

 In 1844, a recipe for a straight peppermint candy stick, which was white with colored stripes, was published.
-However, some stories tell of all white candy sticks in much earlier times.
-There are folklore tales of the origin of the candy cane, yet there is no documented proof of its real beginning.
-It has been mentioned in literature since 1866 and was first known to be mentioned in association with Christmas in 1874.
+However, some stories tell of all-white candy sticks in much earlier times.
+Folklore tells of the origin of the candy cane, yet no documented proof of its real beginning.
+Literature begins mentioning the candy cane in 1866, and it was first known to be mentioned in connection with Christmas in 1874.
 As early as 1882, candy canes have been hung on Christmas trees.

-- The average candy can is 5 inches tall.
+- The average candy cane is 5 inches tall.

 - While most candy canes are not sugar or calorie-free, they do not have any fat or cholesterol.